-Online casino games and poker now generate nearly $20 million in monthly revenue in PA, with over $4.5 million of that going to taxes.
+Online casino games and poker now generate nearly $20 million in monthly revenue in PA, with about $6.8 million of that going to taxes.

 We can probably expect continued growth for the next few months as well, as social-distancing measures have forced a complete shutdown of land-based gambling in the state.

 The growth of PA online gambling in February was underpinned by a few key highlights and trends:

 As expected, FanDuel Casino is the clear market leader with $6 million in revenue during its first full month of operations (31% of the state total).

 Rivers is now firmly established in second thanks its own growth and a decline in Mount Airy’s numbers.
 Based on the latter’s trajectory, it now looks more likely to face a challenge from Hollywood or Parx for third place than it does to catch up with Rivers.

 Most established operators saw a February increase in the share of their revenue coming from slots, which are taxed at a higher rate than other products.
 However, FanDuel made 80% of its casino revenue from table games in February.